jpsank/cstc210/README.md

 The custom decoder model is a simple fully connected neural network in `latent-to-image.py` that expands the latent vector to a shape that can be fed into a series of deconvolutional layers.
 The deconvolutional layers then generate the image.
 The model is trained on the latent vectors extracted from a pretrained RAVE model and the corresponding image frames, as prepared in `process_video.py`.

 ## Pipeline
+All code must be run on the HPC Cluster.
+You can train the models on your local machine, but it'll take forever.
 The pipeline for this project is as follows:

+### Part 1: Training RAVE
-1. Download hip hop mixes from YouTube, e.g. `yt-dlp https://www.youtube.com/watch?v=IvXE-aDGOaU`, and put them in `datasets/hiphop`.
+1. Download hip hop mixes from YouTube, e.g. `yt-dlp https://www.youtube.com/watch?v=IvXE-aDGOaU`, and put them in `datasets/hiphop/`.
-2. Extract audio from videos using `ffmpeg -i "xxxxx.webm" -vn "xxxxx.wav"` in the `datasets/hiphop` directory.
+2. Extract audio from videos, i.e., by running `ffmpeg -i "xxxxxxx.mp4" -vn "xxxxxxx.wav"` in the `datasets/hiphop/` directory.
-3. On the cluster, create a conda environment with the necessary RAVE dependencies:
+3. Create a conda environment with the necessary RAVE dependencies:
 ```
-salloc -p education_gpu -t 2:00:00 --gpus=1
 module load miniconda
 conda create -n RAVE python=3.9
 conda activate RAVE